dshahbaz/myfalcon/README.md

 where `/path/to/firmware.bin` varies depending on OS and where the keyboard gets mounted.
 For example, on linux, I usually see this file mounted under `/media/$USER/CRP\ DISABLD/firmware.bin`.
+On OSX, this is `/Volumes/CRP\ DISABLD/firmware.bin`.
 There's a lot of variability on this, though, so don't just cut and paste.
 After plugging in the keyboard, you need to find this yourself by running e.g. `mount` and seeing what looks promising.